jtitensky/the-ultimate-final-project/README.md

-5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-26 J: fixed graph input problem and did more matrix functions 5-28 J: made small numbers not break evaluate when their in scientific notation
+5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-26 J: fixed graph input problem and did more matrix functions 5-28 J: made small numbers not break evaluate when their in scientific notation 5-29 J: did statistics functions, for 1 and 2 variables

 Project Plan